Celebrity Deaths In November 2017: David Cassidy, Jana Novotna, Malcolm Young Among Those Gone Too Soon

-The pop music world is united in sorry after the death of pop idol, and former Partridge Family star David Cassidy.
+The pop music world is united in sorrow after the death of pop idol, and former Partridge Family star David Cassidy.
 As reported by the Huffington Post, David Cassidy passed away from organ failure on Tuesday, November 21.
 Cassidy was 67-years-old and had been suffering from the effects of alcohol abuse throughout his career.
 Cassidy shot to stardom as a member of The Partridge Family, a 1970’s musical comedy TV show.
 However, it was Cassidy’s work as a solo artist that turned him into a genuine pop star and teen idol.

 As Cassidy toured the world he was met by thousands of screaming teenage girls wherever he went.
 So great was the hullabaloo around Cassidy that the adoration he received from his young fans was compared with “Beatlemania.”
 Cassidy’s impact on the pop world was immense but his impact on the world of music was overshadowed by the death of AC/DC guitarist Malcolm Young.